data-8/fa24/resources.md

 ## Exam Resources

-### Study Guides
-* The midterm study guide will be distributed with the midterm exam.
-* The final study guide will be distributed with the final exam.

 ## Past Exams
 Exams, practice exams, and walkthrough videos from previous semesters can be found below.
 These exams may differ slightly in terms of material covered and syntax used, as the `datascience` module has changed over time.